 DOLLMAN vs. DEMONIC TOYS (1993)

-Anyway, it would be pretty pointless to even discuss this rehash, except for one thing.
+It would be pretty pointless to even discuss this rehash, except for one thing.
 Dollman has a doll nurse girlfriend, and the baby doll Demonic Toy is totally horny for her.
 His perverted one-liners when he gets her in a dollhouse bedroom and prepares to screw her make this the BEST film in the series.
 I don’t know how the actress playing the doll nurse was able to act truly terrified as she fended off a dude in a huge baby doll costume.

 PUPPET MASTER vs. DEMONIC TOYS (2004)

 Keeping Christmas alive!!!
 What a treat.
 This campy sequel to both Puppet Master and Demonic Toys is a holiday classic!
-The oddest thing about this crossover is the casting of Cory Feldman as the father of a teenage girl!
+The oddest thing about this crossover is the casting of Corey Feldman as the father of a teenage girl!
 He’s a blood relative of the creator of the puppets, so he brings them back to life.

-Meanwhile, an evil toy corporation wants to unleash the Demonic Toys on the world—using Cory Feldman’s formula.
+Meanwhile, an evil toy corporation wants to unleash the Demonic Toys on the world—using Corey Feldman’s formula.
 Baby Doll is as horny as ever and looking to breastfeed.
 His chase scenes and fart flying totally rock.